KidSave Terms & Conditions

 Over time, the value of the individual Funds or Securities in your Account may change so that they are in a different proportion to the Allocation you initially set.
 It is your responsibility to monitor your account to decide if you would like to change the Allocation.
 If you change your Allocation and your existing assets are in a different proportion to your new Allocation, this will create an Order to sell some or all of your existing Securities or Fund and reinvest the proceeds in another Security or Fund.
 This is known as a ‘Switch’.

-The sale will normally be placed on the first Order Day following receipt of your Order.
-Switching will be carried out in accordance with the policy of the Platform Provider applicable from time to time.
+The sale will normally be placed for next valuation point after receipt of your Order.
+Switching will be carried out in accordance with the Execution Policy of the Custody Provider applicable from time to time.
 The Switch may take a number of working days to implement to allow for cash generated by selling one fund to settle before buying the other fund.
+(The time take for funds to settle varies but can be several days after the date of the actual order being implemented).

 On executing Orders, some cash may be automatically retained in your account in order to settle future fees.
 The process of allocating your Contributions may also result in small differences to your Allocation due to rounding.